 - 1. VegCAMP.
 Delta Vegetation and Land Use [ds292].
 Biogeographic Information and Observation System (BIOS).
 California Department of Fish and Wildlife. - a.
 Content: The VegCAMP data set has taxonomy for vegetation that is then assigned to appropriate habitat types in the Delta. - b.
 Update Frequency: Every five years.
-Current update for 2016 vegetation map data to be available in 2019. - VegCAMP.
+First update toto the VegCAMP dataset was released in 2019. - 2.
+VegCAMP.
 Vegetation Suisun Marsh [ds2676].
 Biogeographic Information and Observation System (BIOS).
 California Department of Fish and Wildlife. - a.
 Content: 2015 Suisun Marsh vegetation map. - b.
 Update Frequency: Every five years.